 Industrial Production in Malaysia averaged 2.67 percent from 2007 until 2023, reaching an all time high of 49.60 percent in April of 2021 and a record low of -32.00 percent in April of 2020.
 This page provides - Malaysia Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Malaysia Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Industrial Production in Malaysia is expected to be 3.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Malaysia to stand at 3.50 in 12 months time.
-In the long-term, the Malaysia Industrial Production is projected to trend around 4.80 percent in 2020, according to our econometric models.
+Industrial Production in Malaysia is expected to be -2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Malaysia Industrial Production is projected to trend around 3.60 percent in 2024 and 3.20 percent in 2025, according to our econometric models.